kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 - [X] Feature gate
   - Feature gate name: `CSIControllerGetNodeInfo`
-  - Components depending on the feature gate: kubelet, external-attacher
+  - Components depending on the feature gate: kube-apiserver, kubelet, external-attacher

 ###### Does enabling the feature change any default behavior?